dcdpr/did-btc1/README.md

 ### Future Directions

-* zCaps delegation of the right to update only part of a DID Document;
+* ZCAPs delegation of the right to update only part of a DID Document;
 * more scalable Aggregator Beacons will be possible with a "transaction introspection" upgrade to Bitcoin, such as OP\_CTV or OP\_CAT; and
 * Beacons do not have to reuse their addresses if, in the controller's DID document, a descriptor is used instead of an address.